Why Choose Health Education at ISU?

 - Communicate and advocate for health and health education

-HE graduates are eligible to take the Certified Health Education Specialist (CHES) national certification offered through NCHEC.
+HE graduates are eligible to take the CHES national certification offered through NCHEC.
 According to NCHEC, the benefits of the CHES designation include: establishes a national standard, attests to the individual's knowledge and skills, assist employers in identifying qualified health education practitioners, develops a sense of pride and accomplishment, and promotes continued professional development.

 The School Health emphasis of the undergraduate Health Education program is accredited by the National Council for Accreditation of Teacher Education (NCATE).